FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Managing_partners_start_here/Partner_naming_conventions.md

 Local names are limited
-to the local Transfer CFT, and are recognized as identifiers specific to the Transfer CFT{{< TransferCFT/hflongproductname  >}}.
+to the local Transfer CFT, and are recognized as identifiers specific to the {{< TransferCFT/headerfootervariableshflongproductname  >}}.
 The parameters describing these names are indicated in the table below:

 ****Partner local names****